 PRP and BMC are different in one significant way.
 Whereas PRP uses a blood sample (similar to a normal blood test), BMC uses stem cells from the patient’s hip bone.
 Both samples are then placed into a centrifuge where the contents are spun and separated.
 This allows the specialist to collect the desirables from the sample.
 Following this, the doctor will use an ultrasound machine for guidance and inject the sample back into the patient’s injured site.
 The returning sample floods the area with healing and growth factors that stimulate the body’s natural mechanisms to heal the injury.

 If you are in pain, please contact us today at 201-729-0001 for an evaluation and consultation.
 Similarly, we can be reached by filling out this online form.
 We offer weekday and weekend appointments.
-Our conveniently located clinics can be found in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.